-Example of Canadian Online Marketer Being Sued By the American FTC
+Canadian Online Marketer Sued By the American FTC

-In fact, a 2011 FTC complaint filed in Washington Stae accused several entities of unfair or deceptive business practices related to online advertising and sales.
+A 2011 FTC complaint filed in Washington State accused several entities of unfair or deceptive business practices related to online advertising and sales.
 What was surprising was that “most of the defendants [were] located in Alberta.”